GluuFederation/docs-oxd-prod/docs/sources/tutorials/spring/index.md

     java -jar target/oxd-spring-4.0-SNAPSHOT.jar
     ```

     The first time you run the application, it tries to register site using the parameters specified in [application.properties](https://github.com/GluuFederation/oxd-spring/blob/version_4.0/src/main/resources/application.properties).
-If registration was successful, then [oxd.server.op-host](https://github.com/GluuFederation/oxd-spring/blob/version_4.0/src/main/resources/application.properties#L19) and received from oxd server `oxdId` are stored in the H2 database (which is embedded in oxd-spring-4.0-SNAPSHOT.jar).
+If registration was successful, then registration details and `oxdId` are stored in the H2 database (which is embedded in oxd-spring-4.0-SNAPSHOT.jar).
 Next time you run the application with the same [oxd.server.op-host](https://github.com/GluuFederation/oxd-spring/blob/version_4.0/src/main/resources/application.properties#L19), it will obtain `oxdId` from database.

-1. Open a browser and point the browser to https://localhost:8080/.
+1. Open a browser and point to https://localhost:8080/.
 This will display Home Page of oxd-spring application with `Login To Gluu` button.
 Click on the button to log into application using OAuth 2.0 security.

     ![Home Page](../../img/spring_home.png)